Heraclius II of Georgia: Coinage

-Erekle II's "curiously ambivalent position" in these decades is reflected in the coins issued by him in his realm.
+Heraclius II's "curiously ambivalent position" in these decades is reflected in the coins issued by him in his realm.
 Silver coins were struck with the name of Ismail III on it, or with the Zand-style inscription ya karim ("O Gracious One"), whereby an epithet to God was invoked, which actually referred to Karim Khan Zand.
 These coins were minted in Tbilisi up until 1799 – some twenty years after Karim Khan Zand's death.
 In the same decades, the copper coins struck at Tbilisi bore three types of iconography; Christian, Georgian, "and even" Imperial Russian (such as the double-headed eagle).
-By minting the silver coins with a reference to Karim Khan Zand on it they were usable for trade in Iran, whereas the copper coins, struck for only local use, reflected Erekle II's political orientation towards Russia.
+By minting the silver coins with a reference to Karim Khan Zand on it they were usable for trade in Iran, whereas the copper coins, struck for only local use, reflected Heraclius II's political orientation towards Russia.

 Court, efforts and final years

 While maintaining certain Persian-type pomp at his court, he launched an ambitious program of "Europeanization" which was supported by the Georgian intellectual élites, but was not overwhelmingly successful because Georgia remained physically isolated from Europe and had to expend all available resources on defending its precarious independence.
 He strove to enlist the support of European powers and to attract Western scientists and technicians to give his country the benefit of the latest military and industrial techniques.
 His style of governing resembled that of contemporary enlightened despots in Central Europe.
 He exercised executive, legislative, and judicial authority and closely supervised the activities of government departments.
 Heraclius's primary objective in internal policy was to further centralize the government through reducing the powers of the aristocracy.
 For this purpose, he attempted to create a governing élite composed of his own agents to replace the self-minded aristocratic lords in local affairs.
 At the same time, he encouraged peasant-vassals to supply the military force necessary to overcome the aristocracy's resistance and protect the country from incessant marauding assaults from Dagestan known to Georgians as Lekianoba.
 In the words of the British historian David Marshall Lang, "his vigilance in the care of his people knew no bounds.
 On campaign, he would sit up at night watching for the enemy, while in time of peace, he spent his life in transacting business of state or in religious exercise, and devoted but a few hours to sleep."

 Heraclius died in 1798 still convinced that only Russian protection could ensure the continued existence of his country.
-He was succeeded by his weak and sickly son, George XII, after whose death Tsar Paul I annexed, in 1801, Kartli-Kakheti to Russia, terminating both Georgia's independence and a millennium-long rule of the Bagrationi Dynasty.
+He was succeeded by his weak and sickly son, George XII, after whose death Tsar Paul I annexed, in 1801, Kartli-Kakheti to Russia, terminating both Georgia's independence and a millennium-long rule of the Bagrationi dynasty.